-Please note that whilst the Unit of Certification details the full extent of what is being assessed, it is the full and complete Public Certification Report that precisely defines the exact nature of certification for this fishery.
+Please note that whilst the Unit of Certification details the full extent of what has being assessed so far, it is the full and complete Public Certification Report that precisely defines the exact nature of certified UoCs for this fishery.

-This Unit of Certification was used as it is compliant with client wishes for assessment coverage and in full conformity with MSC criteria for setting the Unit of Certification.
+These Units of Certification were used as they are compliant with client wishes for assessment coverage and in full conformity with MSC criteria and certification requirements.